 You should also consider that a keyword search will undoubtedly include incidents not relevant to your request - for example where the keyword hit has been a mere coincidence rather than directly relevant.

-An individual may attend at an abortion clinic and have a handbag stolen etc.
+For example, an individual may attend at an abortion clinic and have a handbag stolen etc.